wpswings/mwb-bookings-for-woocommerce/README.txt

 Using the WordPress Bookings plugin General Settings tab toggle button functionality, admin managers can simply enable/disable the plugin as well as the plugin's bookings feature.

 **2) Flexible Bookings**
-With the Appointment Booking Calendar, customers can tailor their booking criteria to their specific budget, event, and requirements.
+With the Appointment Booking Calendar, customers can tailor their booking criteria to their specific Booking unit (hour, day), budget, event, and requirements.
 You can make reservations without bothering to place a call, thus you can do so from the comfort of the home following easy booking management.

 **3) Booking Confirmations & Cancellation Offered**
 With the Appointment booking WordPress plugin, Admin managers can easily offer confirmations for booking requests made by customers, as well as easy booking cancellations, by utilizing the plugin's capabilities.